jarviscanada/jarvis_data_eng_PranshuPatel/sql/README.md

 WHERE joindate >= '2012-09-01'
 ORDER BY joindate;
 ```
-#### Question: Produce a combined list of all surnames and facility names
+#### Question 11: Produce a combined list of all surnames and facility names

 You, for some reason, want a combined list of all surnames and all
 facility names.
 Yes, this is a contrived example :-).